3% Cover the Fee

 MEET GREG

 I’m running for Montrose City Council because I love living in Montrose.
-It deserves our careful attention.
 My wife and I chose to make our home here, on the north side of downtown, because we value strong communities, access to the outdoors, and the sense that people still look out for one another.
 I believe Montrose can continue to grow in a way that is welcoming, livable, and economically resilient, but only if we make deliberate, practical choices rooted in the realities people face every day.

-I’m a Democratic-leaning independent because I believe local government works best when it stays focused on outcomes, not labels.
+I’m an independent because I believe local government works best when it stays focused on outcomes, not labels.
 City Council is thankfully nonpartisan, and I hope it stays that way.
 What matters is whether decisions make life more affordable, neighborhoods safer, and the future more secure for the people who already call Montrose home.

 Affordability is the issue I hear about most, and the data backs that up.
 Montrose’s median household income sits in the low-to-mid $60,000 range, while housing, utilities, and food costs continue to rise.
 Nearly 13 percent of residents live below the poverty line, and many more are working full-time but still struggling to keep up.
 We have a sizable renter population and many seniors on fixed incomes.
 For too many people, the math simply doesn’t work anymore.